 25 Lessons in 25 Years

-It ended up being the most life-changing meeting of my career, and it all began when I answered the phone on my desk.
-On the other end of the line was the prominent investment banker who chaired the board of directors of the company for which I was controller, a position I had accepted only months before.
+It ended up being the most life-changing meeting of my career and it all began when I answered the phone on my desk.
+On the other end of the line was a prominent investment banker who chaired the board of directors of the company for which I was controller, a position I had accepted only months before.

-That was 25 years ago, late summer of 1994, when my time as chief operating officer of that company began.
+That was 25 years ago, in the late summer of 1994, when my time as chief operating officer of that company began.
 The ensuing quarter century has included plenty of disappointments, failures, frustrations and its share of success as well.
-During these 25 years I have been blessed to learn countless lessons about how to run, and how not to run, a business.
-In my own little way of commemorating 25 years in executive leadership I offer the 25 most valuable lessons I’ve learned in 25 years.
+During these 25 years, I have been blessed to learn countless lessons about how to run and how not to run a business.
+In my own little way of commemorating 25 years in executive leadership, I offer the 25 most valuable lessons I’ve learned in 25 years.

-Few of these are original, and most have been gathered from things I’ve read or learned from coworkers.
-Some are reflected the way I try to lead; some define that which is important in business, and some help me keep my personal sanity.
+Few of these are original and most have been gathered from things I’ve read or learned from coworkers.
+Some are reflected in the way I try to lead, while some define that which is important in business and some help me keep my sanity.
 Together, they guide much of what I do.
 Perhaps a few will resonate: